Pumpkin Onion Pizza

 If pumpkin is not available, butternut squash is a good substitute.

-For the dough: mix flour with yeast, salt and sugar and about 1 cup of lukewarm water and knead to a smooth dough.
+For the dough: mix yeast, salt, sugar, and flour with about 3/4 cup of lukewarm water and knead to a smooth dough.
 Let rise, covered, for about 1 hour or until doubled in bulk.

 Preheat the oven with two inserted baking sheets at 465° F.